17th October, 2023

-Employees also have legal health and safety responsibilities.
 Essentially, employees must take reasonable care of themselves and others.
-Employees responsibilities under COSHH follow the same path.
-To make proper use of the controls provided, so you (and others) don't get harmed.
+Employees' responsibilities under COSHH follow the same path.
+Make proper use of the controls provided, so you (and others) don't get harmed.

 - Every employee shall make full and proper use of any control measure, other thing or facility provided in accordance with these Regulations and, where relevant, shall—

 - take all reasonable steps to ensure it is returned after use to any accommodation provided for it; and

 - if he discovers a defect therein, report it forthwith to his employer.